dnsdrs/targett_dco_dooh/README.md

 # Displayce Specifications

-Technical specifications from Displayce are available here: https://helpdesk.displayce.com/fr/knowledge/cat%C3%A9gories/guide-de-la-dco-avec-displayce
+Technical documentation from Displayce is available [here](https://helpdesk.displayce.com/fr/knowledge/cat%C3%A9gories/guide-de-la-dco-avec-displayce).
+Links to zip packages are broken in the documentation but an example package can be found [in this repo](sources/6409d1f2c56d7.zip)

 # Steps to adapt for another campaign